Introduction

 Actionable Tips for Building an Effective OT SOC

-A robust security policy tailored to the specific needs of OT environments is essential.
+A security policy tailored to the specific needs of OT environments is essential.
 It should include:

 - Access control measures: Implement strict access controls to ensure only authorized personnel can interact with critical systems.